cachecake404/CP-VTryOn-Flask-Containarized/README.md

 **Installation and Run**

-1. Download this zip file https://1drv.ms/u/s!Avd5ek_xf0L5ik7QxaC7YsRPDq_n?e=WXycfk and extract the checkpoints folder in the root directory.
+1. Clone the repo and in the root directory download this zip file https://1drv.ms/u/s!Avd5ek_xf0L5ik7QxaC7YsRPDq_n?e=WXycfk and extract the checkpoints folder into the root directory.
 2. Install and start Docker (Linux) (Easy Way To Setup https://www.docker.com/products/docker-desktop/ )
+3. Open a terminal in the root directroy and run the commands in the next few steps.
-3. docker build . -t garment
+4. docker build . -t garment
-4. docker run -d -p 5000:5000 garment
+5. docker run -d -p 5000:5000 garment